gbelouze/mva-kernel-hw3/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data               <- Where the datasets live │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── notebooks          <- Jupyter notebooks
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    └── src                <- Source code for use in this project.
+    └── src/hw3            <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
+        ├── __init__.py    <- Makes hw3 a Python module
         │
         └── models         <- Scripts to train models and then use trained models to make predictions